Auxilor/auxilor.github.io/docs/ecomenus/how-to-make-a-custom-menu.md

 title: "Store Menu" # GUI title.
 command: store # (Optional) Registers /store to open this menu.
 rows: 6 # Number of rows, between 1 and 6.

+refresh: # Whether to automatically refresh (re-render) this menu for viewers.
+  enabled: false
+  interval: 20 # The interval in ticks to refresh the menu, if enabled.
 ```

 ### The Open/Close Section